Taxonomy of Allosaurus: Saurophaganax maximus

 The fossils that would later become known as Saurophaganax were discovered by John Willis Stovall in 1931–1931 in the Morrison Formation of Oklahoma.
 In a popular magazine, Stovall named these fossils Saurophagus maximus.
 In 1953, Charles Lewis Camp and colleagues pointed out that the name Saurophagus had already been given to a modern bird, the great kiskadee, and that Stovall's description was too terse to comply with the nomenclatural rules of the ICZN.
 Consequently, Saurophagus maximus was considered a nomen nudum.
 In 1995, Chure properly described the taxon and renamed it Saurophaganax.

 David K. Smith, in a 1998 analysis of variation within Allosaurus, concluded that S. maximus was not different enough from Allosaurus to be a separate genus, but did warrant its own species, A. maximus.
 This reassignment was rejected in the 2004 edition of The Dinosauria.
-A 2024 reassessment by Andy Danison and colleagues suggested that the holotype neural arch of Saurophaganax might have been from a sauropod.
+A 2024 reassessment by Andy Danison and colleagues suggested that the holotype neural arch of Saurophaganax, along with some other material might have been from a sauropod.
 Other Saurophaganax bones were assigned to diplodocid sauropods.
 The remaining bones were confirmed as those of a theropod, and assigned to a new species of Allosaurus, A. anax.